Kodular/Documentation/docs/other/terms-of-service.md

 ### **The Apps you create**

-By creating and storing apps on the Makeroid Builder server you represent and warrant that you are the owner and creator of the apps, \(i\) that you have the authority to authorize Makeroid to store the apps on the Makeroid Builder Server and \(ii\) you will use the apps in compliance with all applicable laws and regulations.
-You, and not Makeroid, are solely responsible for your apps and your use of them.
+By creating and storing apps on the Kodular Creator server you represent and warrant that you are the owner and creator of the apps, \(i\) that you have the authority to authorize Kodular to store the apps on the Kodular Creator Server and \(ii\) you will use the apps in compliance with all applicable laws and regulations.
+You, and not Kodular, are solely responsible for your apps and your use of them.

-Makeroid has no proprietary rights in the apps you create with Makeroid Builder.
+Kodular has no proprietary rights in the apps you create with Kodular Creator.
 These apps belong to you.
-Your apps are stored on the Makeroid Builder server.
+Your apps are stored on the Kodular Creator server.
 You have the right to download your apps and delete them from the server at any time.
-If you delete an app, there is the possibility that Makeroid may be able to continue to access it from the backups we keep for purposes of system maintenance, but these backups are periodically purged and are not designed for long-term preservation.
-Makeroid will strive to keep your apps and your account accessible to you for as long as you wish, but we have no obligation to do so, and Makeroid has no liability for the consequences of the service becoming unavailable or your apps becoming unavailable.
-We therefore strongly suggest that you maintain backup copies of valuable apps at places besides the Makeroid Builder server.
+If you delete an app, there is the possibility that Kodular may be able to continue to access it from the backups we keep for purposes of system maintenance, but these backups are periodically purged and are not designed for long-term preservation.
+Kodular will strive to keep your apps and your account accessible to you for as long as you wish, but we have no obligation to do so, and Kodular has no liability for the consequences of the service becoming unavailable or your apps becoming unavailable.
+We therefore strongly suggest that you maintain backup copies of valuable apps at places besides the Kodular Creator server.

-In addition, any illegal usage of Makeroid Builder could carry a suspension of the account without any previous warning.
-You can appeal this decission writing at support@makeroid.io.
+In addition, any illegal usage of Kodular Creator could carry a suspension of the account without any previous warning.
+You can appeal this decission writing at support@kodular.io.

 ### **User Postings**

-Makeroid Builder has a community for sharing apps, user profile information and commentary.
+Kodular Creator has a community for sharing apps, user profile information and commentary.
 You agree that you are responsible for your own use of the Site and your User Postings.
 "User Postings" include all projects, applications and content submitted, posted, published or distributed on the Site by you or other users of the Site.

-By submitting or distributing your User Postings, you affirm, represent, and warrant that you are the creator and owner of or have the necessary licenses, rights, consents, and permissions to reproduce and publish the User Postings, and to authorize Makeroid and the Site's users to reproduce, modify, publish, and otherwise distribute your User Postings as necessary to exercise the license granted by you below.
-You, and not Makeroid, are solely responsible for your User Postings and the consequences of posting or publishing them.
+By submitting or distributing your User Postings, you affirm, represent, and warrant that you are the creator and owner of or have the necessary licenses, rights, consents, and permissions to reproduce and publish the User Postings, and to authorize Kodular and the Site's users to reproduce, modify, publish, and otherwise distribute your User Postings as necessary to exercise the license granted by you below.
+You, and not Kodular, are solely responsible for your User Postings and the consequences of posting or publishing them.

-Makeroid has no proprietary rights in your User Postings.
+Kodular has no proprietary rights in your User Postings.
 You have the right to download or delete them from the server at any time.

 ### **Community Guidelines**